Mostafa-Hiebah/IAAC/AWS/ABI/readme.md

 Hello
-this is a IAAC project using terraform with AWS cloud provider.
+this is an IAAC project using Terraform with AWS cloud provider.